borodust/alien-works-delivery/README.md

 # alien-works-delivery

 WIP system for delivering Common Lisp applications as executable bundles.
-For now it only supports `AppImage` format for Linux, but I plan to add `MSIX` for Windows, `.APK` for Android and later MacOSX and iOS bundle formats.
+For now it only supports `AppImage` format for Linux and `MSIX` for Windows, but `.APK` for Android and later MacOSX and iOS bundle formats are planned too.

 Delivery process is split into two stages:
 1. This system generates source bundle with required lisp sources to build an application